Skip to main content

 IBC Approval

 • New protocols undergo full review by the committee.
-Amended protocols and annual reviews undergo full committee review as well unless the changes are minor and do not significantly affect biosafety, in which case the protocol will be assigned designated review by the IBC Manager for review and interim approval by the Biological Safety Officer (BSO) between meetings.
+Amended protocols and annual reviews also undergo full committee review unless the changes are minor and do not significantly affect biosafety.
+In this case, the protocol will be assigned designated review by the IBC Manager for review and interim approval by the Biological Safety Officer (BSO) between meetings.

-• After final approval by the IBC, eIBC protocols are active for five years and can be amended at any time during that period by the PI.
+• After final approval by the IBC, eIBC protocols are active for five years and can be amended at any time by the PI.

-• Protocols become nonactive the day after the five-year expiration and all work on the project must cease.
+• Protocols become nonactive the day after the five-year expiration, and all work on the project must cease.
 A 90-day, 60-day and 30-day expiration notice will be sent to the PI.
-A new or cloned protocol must be created and title of the protocol should contain the following: (Five-Year Renewal of Protocol #____-_____).
+A new or cloned protocol must be created, and the title of the protocol should contain the following: (Five-Year Renewal of Protocol #____-_____).

-• Annual Continuing Review prior to the anniversary approval date of the protocol is required.
+• Annual Continuing Review before the anniversary approval date of the protocol is required.
 A 30-day, seven-day and one-day request for review notice will be sent to the PI.

-• eIBC Protocols must be submitted at least three weeks prior to the scheduled IBC meeting date for review.
-This is to ensure adequate time for pre-review as well as providing sufficient time for submission to the committee members for their review before the meeting.
+• eIBC Protocols must be submitted at least three weeks before the scheduled IBC meeting date for review.
+This is to ensure adequate time for pre-review and sufficient time for submission to the committee members for their review before the meeting.

 Upcoming IBC Meeting Dates